R Kelly sentenced to 30 years in prison

 Kelly has denied any wrongdoing.
 He didn't testify at his trial, but his then-lawyers portrayed his accusers as girlfriends and groupies who weren't forced to do anything against their will and stayed with him because they enjoyed the perks of his lifestyle.

-Evidence also was presented about a fraudulent marriage scheme hatched to protect Kelly after he feared he had impregnated R&B singer Aaliyah in 1994 when she was just 15.
-Witnesses said they were married in matching jogging suits using a licence falsely listing her age as 18; he was 27 at the time.
+Evidence also was presented about a fraudulent marriage scheme hatched to protect Kelly after he feared he had impregnated R&B phenom Aaliyah in 1994 when she was just 15.
+Witnesses said they were married in matching jogging suits using a license falsely listing her age as 18; he was 27 at the time.

 An earlier defence memo suggested prosecutors' arguments for a higher sentence overreached by falsely claiming Kelly participated in the paying of a bribe to a government official in order to facilitate the illegal marriage.

-Kelly has been jailed without bail since 2019.
-He's still facing child pornography and obstruction of justice charges in Chicago, where a trial is scheduled to begin on August 15.
+Kelly has been jailed without bail since in 2019.
+He's still facing child pornography and obstruction of justice charges in Chicago, where a trial is scheduled to begin August 15.